 - "By The Book" by Charles E Gannon: Tells the story of Earth during the early diaspora, as Luddites and extreme Greens are the Government.

 - "A Call To Arms" by Timothy Zahn: Lieutenant Travis Uriah Long is an Officer in the still young Royal Manticoran Navy as a Solarian Transstellar decides to acquire the Star Kingdom.
-The prequel to the upcoming Manticore Ascendant sub-series, also to be written by Zahn.
+The prequel to the Manticore Ascendant sub-series, co-written by Zahn, Webber, and Thomas Pope.

 - "Beauty and the Beast" by David Weber: Lieutenant Alfred Harrington arrives on Beowulf for his medical education... and meets a young woman named Allison Chou.